HSD-ZWEK/moodle_logfile_analyzer/README.md

      - Counts unique registered users (excluding those in the `BLACKLIST` and with usernames longer than 4 characters).

 3. **Output:**
-   For each logfile, writes a row to `orca.csv` with:
+   For each logfile, writes a row to `export.csv` with:
    - Earliest access date
    - Course name
    - Number of unique guest IPs